gbv/jskos/jskos.md

 The language tag "und" can be used to include strings of unknown or unspecified language.
 </div>

+## Location
+[location]: #location

+A **location** is an array of JSON objects, each having two fields

+* "lat", the WGS84 latitude of a point, given as number with decimal digits
+* "long",  the WGS84 longitude a point, given as number with decimal digits

+A location can hold a set of points and/or polygones.

 # Object types

 ## Object